OpenEvalProject/evals/manuscripts/elife-06914/v2/manuscript.md

 ## Abstract

-10.7554/eLife.06914.001 Gustatory pheromones play an essential role in shaping the behavior of many organisms.
+Gustatory pheromones play an essential role in shaping the behavior of many organisms.
 However, little is known about the processing of taste pheromones in higher order brain centers.
-Here, we describe a male-specific gustatory circuit in Drosophila that underlies the detection of the anti-aphrodisiac pheromone (3 R ,11 Z ,19 Z )-3-acetoxy-11,19-octacosadien-1-ol (CH503).
+Here, we describe a male-specific gustatory circuit in Drosophila that underlies the detection of the anti-aphrodisiac pheromone (3R,11Z,19Z)-3-acetoxy-11,19-octacosadien-1-ol (CH503).
 Using behavioral analysis, genetic manipulation, and live calcium imaging, we show that Gr68a-expressing neurons on the forelegs of male flies exhibit a sexually dimorphic physiological response to the pheromone and relay information to the central brain via peptidergic neurons.
 The release of tachykinin from 8 to 10 cells within the subesophageal zone is required for the pheromone-triggered courtship suppression.
 Taken together, this work describes a neuropeptide-modulated central brain circuit that underlies the programmed behavioral response to a gustatory sex pheromone.
 These results will allow further examination of the molecular basis by which innate behaviors are modulated by gustatory cues and physiological state.
-DOI: http://dx.doi.org/10.7554/eLife.06914.001

 ## Introduction